tramsauer/raddo/README.md

 - currently, if a shapefile mask is applied, sub optimal *nearest neighbour resampling* is applied (as other methods were not functional in gdal python bindings..(?)).
 - if geotiffs are not wanted, they need to be created anyways, and processing might fill up your *tempfs* in `/tmp`..
 - if multiple polygons are used as mask, they are dissolved & buffered.
+- does not recreate nor warn if geotiffs are already available.

 ## Contributing